zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

 All of the use cases, except for deploying artifacts and using `.config` files, require making files available on container creation.
 Bind mounts and volumes accomplish this.
 Deploying artifacts and applying `.config` files can be accomplished on container creation using bind mounts and volumes, or at run time using `docker cp`.

 Bind mounts are used in the examples here as they are simpler than volumes for providing files.
 As you prepare files for mounting to a container, it's helpful to organize them in a way that's easiest for you to manage.
-All of these topics and using `docker cp` are covered here.
+Bind mounting to DXP containers, organizing files, and using `docker cp` are covered here.

 Outline: